 While sharing a long, happy life with an animal is a wonderful thing (the best), spending a few months, days, or even hours with a dog or cat who has never known kindness or love is just as amazing.
 It’s all about living in the moment and rewriting their story with a happy ending – helping homeless animals leave the world knowing they are safe, cherished, and finally home.
 You get back way more than you give and some pretty good karma, too.

-Hospice Care For Shelter Pets
+Hospice Care For Shelter Cats and Dogs

 Some cats, like some humans, travel a bumpy road in life.
 Through no fault of their own, they are bounced from one home to the next, surrendered to shelters or left to fend for themselves on the street.
 Cleo was one of those cats.